 They decided to rent a few inflated beds ($80 per night each), and a simple website was built for this purpose.
 Apart from the bed, they offered breakfast and communication.
 You know what it led to — a popular online platform for arranging or offering lodging.
 So they had a hypothesis — people are ready to pay for a bed, not for a whole apartment or room.
 They tested the idea, and it proved the viability.

-Zappos is an online shoe and clothing shop.
-Long ago, when eCommerce wasn’t a trend, Nick Swinmurn (a founder of Zappos) couldn’t find a pair of shoes that fit him well, and he came up with an idea of online store development.
+The second riskiest assumption example is worth considering with Zappos.
+It is an online shoe and clothing shop.
+Long ago, when eCommerce wasn’t a trend, Nick Swinmurn (a founder of Zappos) couldn’t find a pair of shoes that fit him well, and he came up with the idea of online store development.
 He went to nearby stores and took a picture of a few pairs of sneakers, then placed an ad on the Internet about the sale of sneakers.

 When he got the first order, he went back to the shop and bought those sneakers, then sent them to the buyer.
 That’s how Zappos was born.
 Swinmurn tested the riskiest assumptions successfully.
 He invested a minimum of money and got a perfect result that the idea is valid.